chiaraorsini/RandNetGen/readme.md

 RandNetGen requires the GSL library: http://www.gnu.org/software/gsl/

-if the library is not installed in a common path, please provide the following options to the confgure command:
+if the library is not installed in a common path, please provide the following options to the configure command:

     ./configure  CPPFLAGS="-I/path_to_gsl_include" LDFLAGS="-L/path_to_gsl_lib"